Autodesk/maya-usd/doc/EditRouting.md

 By default, when a Maya user modifies USD data, the modifications are written to the current edit target.
 That is, to the current targeted layer.
-The current layer is selected in the Layer Manager window in Maya.
+The current layer is selected in the Layer Editor window in Maya.

 Edit routing is a mechanism to select which USD layer will receive edits.
 When a routable edit is about to happen, the Maya USD plugin can temporarily